shuvabrata/100-days-of-code/log.md

 **Today's progress**: Learned basics of matplotlib and wrote some sample practice programs.

-**Thoughts:** I fugured that this is not what I wanted to learn but good to know some basics.
+**Thoughts:** I figured that this is not what I wanted to learn but good to know some basics.
 Learning basics is slow but necessaery.

 ### Day x: MMM dd, 2018